 - EC holders: 17 members and 10 alternates

-- the county councils of Sør-Trøndelag, Nord-Trøndelag and Møre og Romsdal: 8 members and 8 alternates
+- the county councils of South Trøndelag, North Trøndelag and Møre og Romsdal: 8 members and 8 alternates

 - customers: 8 members and 8 alternates

 - employees: 10 members and 6 alternates

-According to the legislation, it is important that elected members should reflect the savings bank's customer structure, other stakeholder groups and its role in society.
-The supervisory board approves the group's annual accounts, authorises the board of directors to raise subordinated capital and to undertake any increase of capital, and appoints the members of the bank's board of directors and election committee.
-The supervisory board also fixes the remuneration for the above bodies.
+The elected members of the supervisory board shall be composed of representatives of the holders of equity certificates and moreover in aggregate reflect the savings bank's customer structure and other interest groups as well as its social function.
+The supervisory board approves the group's annual accounts and management report, including application of profit for the year/distribution of dividend, considers the board of directors' declaration regarding determination of pay and other remuneration to senior employees, and considers the report on good corporate governance.
+The supervisory board's tasks are further described in the bank's articles of association which are available at smn.no.

 The members of the board of directors, the group CEO and the auditor are also summoned to meetings of the bank's supervisory board.
 They may participate in the proceedings but are not entitled to vote.
 The supervisory board chair presides over the meeting or, in the latter's absence, the deputy chair.